EdgeVerve/oe-migration/README.md

 {
     basePath: '/data/db',    // Optional String.
 Specifies the absolute path to a folder to be used as the "db" folder.
                              // Default value is the "db" folder at the root of the oeCloud application.

+    moduleName: 'my-app',    // Optional String.
+Specifies the name of the module/app for which this migration is done.
+                             // Default value is "./", the same string that is specified for "current application" in app-list.json.
+                             // This is used by oe-migration as a key to maintain the latest DB migration version in th SystemConfig table.

     force: true,             // Optional.
 If true, repeats migration from all db versions present in "db" folder,
                              // ignoring the last version that was migrated (last version being in SystemConfig table)